 6) Browser Caching implementation

-Browser Caching reduce the load speed of pages on your website for new users who visit.
+Browser Caching reduces the load speed of pages on your website for new users who visit.
 Data such as image logo, style sheets and background images is temporarily stored on your visitor’s computer, which is fetched every time a page is visited on your website by a user.
 Data storage duration can be set.
-Files that will not change, can be set for longer duration.
+Files that will not change, can be set for the longer duration.

 7) Enable Compression